Learn something new every day More Info... by email

 When the rain pours and flooding occurs, perforated pipe is a good solution.
 Coming in a variety of sizes for an equally diverse number of uses, this plastic pipe helps ease soggy yards, flooded fields and wet basements.
 Knowing the different options is a great way to understand what the best type of drainage is for a particular situation.

 Perforated pipe can be made of a variety of materials, including iron, PVC, cement and clay, but the most popular type is polyethylene.
 This thick plastic is lightweight and flexible.
-Flexibility is essential for perforated pipes, because they are always buried underground.
+Flexibility is essential for these types of pipes, because they are always buried underground.
 When the ground expands and contracts with the seasons, more rigid pipes can crack, but polyethylene flexes with the movement and stays in one piece.

 The signature characteristic of perforated pipe is the perforated holes or slots in the pipe.
 By cutting holes or slots, it can fill with water when the ground becomes saturated.
 This pipe carries the wetness away and allows the ground to stay dry.
 The number and size of holes differ between pipes because each combination serves different purposes.
 Most are relatively small in order to keep dirt out of the tube and prevent buildup and clogging.